bhmi-1402/bhmi-1402/README.md

 web developer
 -------------

 I'hv been learn web development from 1 month.
-I worked on javascript.
-I learned html , css .
+I am a front end developer,working on react.js .

 * 🌍  I'm based in uttarpradesh
 * ✉️  You can contact me at [bhoomi1414agarwal@gmail.com](mailto:bhoomi1414agarwal@gmail.com)